Keith M. Rosen

 - Pennsylvania State Bar

-International Anti-corruption investigations and compliance
+International Anti-corruption investigations

 - Represented Chilean public company in connection with parallel US DOJ and SEC FCPA investigations, resulting in Deferred Prosecution Agreement.